Recipient resolution in Exchange Server

 |Senders who are allowed or aren't allowed to send messages to the recipient||Mailboxes: Recipients > Mailboxes > select the mailbox > Edit > Mailbox features > Mail flow section > Message delivery restrictions section > View details > Accept messages from section: All senders or Only senders in the following list or Reject messages from section: No senders or Senders in the following list

-Remote mailboxes: Recipients > Mialboxes > select the Office 365 mailbox > Edit > Mail flow settings > Message delivery restrictions section > View details > Accept messages from section: All senders or Only senders in the following list or Reject messages from section: No senders or Senders in the following list
+Remote mailboxes: Recipients > Mailboxes > select the Microsoft 365 or Office 365 mailbox > Edit > Mail flow settings > Message delivery restrictions section > View details > Accept messages from section: All senders or Only senders in the following list or Reject messages from section: No senders or Senders in the following list

 Mail users: Recipients > Contacts > select the mail user > Edit > Mail flow settings > Message delivery restrictions section > View details > Accept messages from section: All senders or Only senders in the following list or Reject messages from section: No senders or Senders in the following list